-Food oral immunotherapy/desensitization– will be available again on a case by case basis.
-Please note that this is NOT covered by insurance.
+Food oral immunotherapy/desensitization– is available.
+Please note that this is NOT covered by insurance in our practice.
 Please contact us if you are interested in this program.

 Your safety is our main concern.
 If you have questions or suggestions, please ask.